 After your Liposuction Surgery

-After surgery, a drainage tube may be inserted beneath your skin for one to three days to remove any fluid build-up that occurs.
-A snug elastic dressing, girdle, or body stocking must be worn over the treated area to control swelling and bleeding, and to help your skin shrink to fit your new contour.
-You may need to wear this garment continuously for two to three weeks, then just in the daytime for a few weeks more, depending on your surgeon's instructions.
-Your doctor may also prescribe antibiotics to prevent infection.
+A snug elastic dressing, girdle, or body stocking must be worn over the treated area to control swelling and to help your skin shrink to fit your new contour.
+You may need to wear this garment continuously for two to three weeks depending on Dr. Antell's instructions.

 It's not unusual to feel depressed in the days or weeks following surgery.
 Try to keep in mind that this is normal and will subside as you begin to look and feel better.